fossasia/open-event-attendee-ios/README.md

 4. Build the project (⌘+B) and check for any errors.

 5. Run the app (⌘+R).and test it.
-## Configure remotes
+## Git commands for Configuring remotes
 When a repository is cloned, it has a default remote called `origin` that points to your fork on GitHub, not the original repository it was forked from.
 To keep track of the original repository, you should add another remote named `upstream`:<br />
 1. Get the path where you have your git repository on your machine.
 Go to that path in Terminal using cd.
 Alternatively, Right click on project in Github Desktop and hit ‘Open in Terminal’.<br />
-2. Run `git remote -v`  to check the status you should see something like the following:<br />
+2. Run `git remote -v`  to check the status of current remotes, you should see something like the following:<br />
 > origin    https://github.com/YOUR_USERNAME/open-event-ios.git(fetch)<br />
 > origin    https://github.com/YOUR_USERNAME/open-event-ios.git(push)<br />
-3. Set the `upstream`:<br />
+3. Set the remote of orignal repository as  `upstream`:<br />
 `git remote add upstream https://github.com/fossasia/open-event-ios.git`<br />
-4. Run `git remote -v`  again to check the status, you should see something like the following:<br />
+4. Run `git remote -v`  again to check the status of current remotes, you should see something like the following:<br />
 > origin    https://github.com/YOUR_USERNAME/open-event-ios.git  (fetch)<br />
 > origin    https://github.com/YOUR_USERNAME/open-event-ios.git  (push)<br />
 > upstream  https://github.com/fossasia/open-event-ios.git (fetch)<br />